Wonderofyou/SGC_Net/README.md

 ## Acknowledgement
 This code is partially based on the [SIMSG](https://github.com/he-dhamo/simsg) repository.
+The early versions of our model relied on [Mask-RCNN pre-trained on CLEVR](https://github.com/Zhongping-Zhang/MaskRCNN_for_CLEVR_dataset).